CT15/Hierarchical-LSTM/README.md

 Given a discussion forum thread containing a list of posts ordered from the earliest timestamp to the latest timestamp (Note: This is one way to look at the problem.
 See [postia](https://github.com/CT15/postia) for further details), determine which posts in this thread require/merit instructor interventions.
+It is a binary classification problem.

 Instructor intervention is a term used to refer to instructor's reply to a particular post.